On higher Du Bois singularities and $K$-regularity: Introduction

 Recently, developments in Hodge theory have led to considerable interest in the study of higher analogs of the classical notion of Du Bois singularities for complex algebraic varieties.
 Following \cites{JKSY,MOPW,MP-lci}, a local complete intersection $X$ is said to have \textit{$m$-Du Bois singularities} if the natural maps

 from the sheaf of algebraic differential forms to the Du Bois complexes (which are natural objects in the bounded derived category $D^b_{\rm coh}(X)$ of coherent sheaves on $X$, arising from Deligne's mixed Hodge theory) are isomorphisms for all $p\le m$.
-Using codimension bounds on the singular locus of $m$-Du Bois local complete intersections obtained in \cite{MP-lci}, we show that this condition can be reformulated in terms of the cotangent complex (see Lemma~\ref{lemma:lci-DB-def}).
-This reformulation makes it possible to relate the notion of $m$-Du Bois singularities to the characterization of $K$-regularity via trace methods developed in \cite{K-Bass}.

 For varieties that are not local complete intersections, there is currently no known example satisfying $\Omega_{X/\CC}^1\simeq \DB_{X/\CC}^1$.
 For this reason, one works with a less restrictive notion for general complex algebraic varieties.
 Following \cite{SVV}, we say $X$ has \textit{pre-$m$-Du Bois singularities} if